GitLab MCP server

 Example:

-Show me all jobs in pipeline 12345 for project gitlab-org/gitlab
+Show me all jobs in pipeline 12345 for project gitlab-org/gitlabgitlab_search

 Searches for a term across the entire GitLab instance with the search API.
-This tool is available only for global search.
+This tool is available for global, group, and project search.
+Available scopes depend on the search type.

 search | string | Yes | Search term. |